sarawall1187/sarawall1187.github.io/_posts/2019-07-16-javascript_scope_and_hoisting_basics.markdown

 Lets talk about two fundamental building blocks of JavaScript: Scope and Hoisting.

-To start with the topic of scope, simply put, means the location in your code that a variable is declared.
+To start with the topic of scope, simply put, means the location in your code where a variable is declared.
 A variable is a name given to some data you wish to hold in memory.
 They are written as a declaration and initialization, typically.
 See below example:
 ```
 var newVariable = "I'm a string that can be accessed later with this identifier called newVariable!"
      (declaration)                                               (initialization)
 ```

-Anything outside of a function *but* inside a JS file( or between two script tags ) will be **globally** scoped.
+Any variable outside of a function *but* inside a JS file( or between two script tags ) will be **globally** scoped.
 Any variable declared inside of a function will be **locally** scoped.
 Globally scoped declarations will be available for use anywhere in your code.
 The locals will only be available inside the function at hand.
 Lets look at a simple example:
 ```
 var hey = "Hey!"